 - Cases.
 The latest series of major federal and California reporters are available in print.

 - Codes and session laws.
 Federal statutes and codes are available in print.
-Laws for California, Ninth Circuit States, and select states with complex compilations (Delaware, Illinois, Massachusetts, New York, and Texas) are also available in print.
+Annotated codes for California, Western states, and New York are also available in print.

 - Congressional material.
 The Law Library has a comprehensive collection of stable electronic records of the United States Congress through databases such as Proquest Congressional.